 - Split type Doors can also be used in an office area where the door shelf/ counter top can act as a reception desk – customers can interact, but not walk-in.

-Popular Dutch Door Colors and Styles
+Popular Dutch Door Colors and Styles in OC

 - The most popular color is Black.